 ET-1 is a type of active peptide that has a strong vasoconstrictive effect and can participate in the angiogenesis process.
 As its expression increases, it can cause vascular damage.
-It has a strong positive inotropic effect on cardiomyocytes and induces cardiovascular diseases [21].
-In this study, after 3-month treatment, the patients in the observation group had a lower level of serum ET-1 than patients in the control group did, and had a higher level of FMD than the control group, suggesting that semaglutide can help promote the vascular endothelial cell function of patients when used in the treatment of T2DM.
+It has a strong positive inotropic effect on cardiomyocytes and induces cardiovascular diseases.
+In this study, after 3-month treatment, the patients in the observation group had a lower level of serum ET-1 than patients in the control group did and had a higher level of FMD than the control group, suggesting that semaglutide can help promote the vascular endothelial cell function of patients when used in the treatment of T2DM.
 C-peptide and insulin share the same preproinsulin.
-When proinsulin is cleaved into Amolecule of insulin, 1 molecule of C-peptide is produced.
-Therefore, the motor mass of sext-insulin is consistent with the level of C-peptide C-peptide is not easily degraded by the liver, so this indicator can accurately reflect the patients insulin secretion.
-For 120M patients with insulin resistance, fasting insulin levels and fasting C-peptide levels are often higher than the normal range (Yuzugulen et al., 2017).
-However, as the disease progresses, pancreatic slet function gradually decreases, and secretion capacity may decline.
-The study indicated that, in comparison with before treatment, the fasting insulin levels and fasting C-peptide of both groups of patients made a significant improvement, and the level of msulin resistance declined significantly.
+When proinsulin is cleaved into 1 molecule of insulin, 1 molecule of C-peptide is produced.
+Therefore, the molar mass of self-insulin is consistent with the level of C-peptide.
+The liver does not easily degrade C-peptide, so this indicator can accurately reflect the patient's insulin secretion.
+For T2DM patients with insulin resistance, fasting insulin and C-peptide levels are often higher than the normal range (Yuzugulen et al., 2017).
+However, as the disease progresses, pancreatic islet function gradually decreases, and secretion capacity may decline.
+The study indicated that, in comparison with before treatment, the fasting insulin levels and fasting Cpeptide of both groups of patients significantly improved, and the level of insulin resistance declined significantly.
 This is consistent with the above analysis.
 Therefore, semaglutide has a significant improvement effect on insulin resistance.
-In addition, the occurring-percentage of adverse drug reactions was similar between both groups in this study, suggesting that the application of semaglutide in the reatment of T2DM did not significantly subjoin adverse drug reactions.
-The study analysis may be related to the good pharmacokinetics of semaglutide.
+In addition, the percentage of adverse drug reactions was similar between both groups in this